 Caring for 14k gold-filled jewelry, PART 2:

-If you know your piece got caked in sunscreen, sweat or some other product, it's best to give it a nice, deep clean, asap.
+Does gold-filled jewelry tarnish?
+It can, but it’s way less likely with a deep cleaning every month or two!
+If you know your gold-filled jewelry contacts sunscreen, sweat or any other chemical-heavy product, it's best to give it a nice, deep clean ASAP.

-• Get a bowl of warm water with a touch of gentle soap (I use Dove) or mild dish soap.
+- Grab a bowl of warm water with a drop of gentle soap (I use Dove) or mild dish soap.

-• Give it a scrub with an ultrasoft toothbrush, making sure to really get into the chain where the dirt and product like to build up.
+- Give it a scrub with an ultrasoft toothbrush, really getting into the chain where dirt and products like to build up.

-• Rinse it in lukewarm water a few times to make sure all the soap is off.
+- Rinse it in lukewarm water a few times to make sure all the soap is removed.

 Caring for 14k gold-filled jewelry, PART 3: